clelidm/MinCompSpin_BasisSearch128/README.md

 ```c++
 vector<Operator64> BestBasisSearch_Final(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, unsigned int k_max, bool bool_print = false)
 ```
 This function performs the search procedure described in Ref.[1].
-The program first searches for the best basis up to order `k_max`; the data is then successively transformed in the representation given by the previously found best basis, and the program search for the new best basis in this representation.
+The program first searches for the best basis up to order `k_max`; the data is then successively transformed in the representation given by the previously found best basis, and the program searches for the new best basis in this representation.
 The algorithm stops when the new basis found is the identity (i.e. the basis has not changed).

 ## Requirements